 Personal, Social and Emotional Development

-We will be working hard to settle the children into school routine.
-We will be focusing on working as a whole group, turn taking, sharing and building friendships.
-The children will be working towards to speak to others about their own needs, wants, interests and opinions; to play cooperatively taking turns with others; becoming aware of the boundaries set, and of behavioural expectations in the setting; and making conversations with others, asking questions.
+We will be working hard to settle the new children who have joined us into the setting.
+We will be focusing on working as a whole group, turn taking, sharing and building friendships through our key worker group activities.
+FS1 children will be working towards selecting and using activities and resources; showing confidence in asking adults for help; and beginning to accept the needs of others.
+FS2 children will be working towards to speak to others about their own needs, wants, interests and opinions; becoming aware of the boundaries set, and of behavioural expectations in the setting; and making conversations with others, asking questions.

 Communication and Language

-We will be working hard to improve our speaking and listening skills in both our small group activities and whole class circle times.
-The children will be aiming to maintain concentration during an activity; responding to instructions; extend their vocabulary; and use their language to imagine and recreate roles and experiences in play.
-To help the children to develop their speaking and listening skills we shall be nursery rhymes, circle times, songs, and stories.
+We will be working hard to improve our speaking and listening skills in both our small key worker group activities and whole class circle times.
+The FS 1 children will be aiming to follow directions and simple instructions; listening to others and listening to stories with increasing attention or sharing news to recall past experiences.
+The FS2 children will be aiming to maintain concentration during an activity; responding to instructions; to follow a story without pictures; and using language to imagine and recreate roles and experiences in play.

 We will be using a variety of opportunities and experiences to develop children’s confidence and awareness of space using our wonderful outdoor areas.
-We aim for children in Reception to experiment with gross motor movements for example trying out different ways of moving and negotiating space successfully.
+We provide opportunities for children in FS1 to try out a variety of ways to move skillfully and negotiate space successfully; explore and experiment drawing lines and circles using gross motor movements; and become independent with self-care e.g. washing hands and going to the toilet independently.
+We aim for children in FS2 to experiment with gross motor movements for example trying out different ways of moving.
 As well as fine motor movements for example, handling tools, objects, construction and malleable materials safely and with increasing control, showing a preference for a dominant hand, and holding a pencil correctly.

 Literacy incorporates reading and writing skills in a variety of fun, exciting and sometimes messy activities!
-The children will begin to link sounds to letters, allowing children to read words and simple sentences; experiencing an increasing range of books; writing their own names and forming letters of the alphabet correctly.
-Children shall learn their letters/sounds and high frequency words through their daily phonics sessions and then we will aid the children to transfer these skills into their reading and writing.
+The FS1 children will begin to explore rhyme and rhythm in words, stories and poems; building an interest in books and becoming confident mark makers, ascribing meaning to marks they make.
+The FS2 children will begin to link sounds to letters, allowing children to read words; experiencing an increasing range of books; writing their own names and forming letters of the alphabet correctly.

 We will be building upon children’s interests and experiences, developing their curiosity and interest of their surroundings.
-The children shall be developing an understanding of growth and the importance of good practices with regard to exercise, eating, sleeping and hygiene through our Science work based around ‘Our Bodies’.
-The children will be looking closely at similarities, differences, patterns and change, as the seasons change from Autumn into Winter.
-We shall also be learning about family customs and routines.
+The FS1 children will be developing an interest in the lives of people who are familiar to them and developing an understanding of growth and changes over time.
+The FS2 children will be looking closely at similarities, differences, patterns and change, and learning about family customs and routines.

 Expressive Arts and Design

-This term we will positively encourage children’s creative development through a range of media experiences such as paint, clay, song, dance, music and role play experiences.
-We aim for the children to begin to build a repertoire of songs and dances; experiment to create different textures; manipulate and use a variety of tools and techniques; create simple representations of people, events, and objects, and play alongside other children who are engaged in the same theme.
+This term we will positively encourage children’s creative development through a range of media experiences such as paint, clay, song, dance, music and role-play experiences.
+We aim for the FS1 children to explore a variety of construction pieces and tools; engage in imaginative role-play; and experience a variety of music and songs to respond to using feelings and movements.
+We aim for the FS2 children to explore colour and what happens when they mix colour; experiment to create different textures; manipulate and use a variety of tools and techniques; explore music and songs; and play alongside other children who are engaged in the same theme.